infiniflow/infinity/docs/references/pysdk_api_reference.md

 ##### topn: `int`, *Required*

-An integer indicating the number of nearest neighbors to return.
+An integer specifying the number of nearest neighbors to return.

 ##### knn_params: `dict`, *Optional*

 Additional parameters for the KNN search.
 Defaults to `None`.

-- `"ef"`: `str` - Recommended value: one to ten times the value of `topn`
+- `"ef"`: `str` - Recommended value: one to ten times the `topn` value.
-- `"threshold"`: `str` - A threshold value for the search
+- `"threshold"`: `str` - A threshold value for the search.
-- `"nprobe"`: `str` - The number of cells to search in the IVF index
+- `"nprobe"`: `str` - The number of cells to search in the IVF index.

 #### Returns